Slave Power: House divided

 In his celebrated "House Divided" speech of June 1858, Abraham Lincoln charged that Senator Stephen A. Douglas, President James Buchanan, his predecessor, Franklin Pierce, and Chief Justice Roger B. Taney were all part of a plot to nationalize slavery, as allegedly proven by the Supreme Court's Dred Scott decision of 1857.

 Other Republicans pointed to the violence in Kansas, the brutal assault on Senator Sumner, attacks upon the abolitionist press, and efforts to take over Cuba (Ostend Manifesto) as evidence that the Slave Power was violent, aggressive, and expansive.

 The only solution, Republicans insisted, was a new commitment to free labor, and a deliberate effort to stop any more territorial expansion of slavery.
 Northern Democrats answered that it was all an exaggeration and that the Republicans were paranoid.
 Their Southern colleagues spoke of secession, arguing that the John Brown raid of 1859 proved that the Republicans were ready to attack their region and destroy their way of life.

 In congratulating President-elect Lincoln in 1860, Salmon P. Chase exclaimed, "The object of my wishes and labors for nineteen years is accomplished in the overthrow of the Slave Power", adding that the way was now clear "for the establishment of the policy of Freedom"—something that would come only after four destructive years of Civil War.

 Cult of domesticity

-Jessie Fremont, the wife of the first Republican presidential candidate, wrote campaign poetry for the 1856 election.
+Jessie Frémont, the wife of the first Republican presidential candidate, wrote campaign poetry for the 1856 election.
 Grant says her poems bind the period's cult of domesticity to the new party's emerging ideology.
 Her poems suggested that Northerners who conciliated the Slave Power were spreading their own sterility, while virile men voting Republican were reproducing, through their own redemption, a future free West.
 The code of domesticity, according to Grant, thus helped these poems to define collective political action as building upon the strengths of free labor.